blacklanternsecurity/bbot/.github/ISSUE_TEMPLATE/bug_report.md

 Note: Windows is **not** supported.
 (This includes WSL and Docker Desktop) Please do not submit bug reports for Windows.

 **BBOT Config**
-Please attach your BBOT config (`bbot --current-config`).
+Attach your BBOT config (`bbot --current-config`).

 **Logs**
-If possible, please produce the bug while `--debug` is enabled, and attach the relevant parts of `~/.bbot/logs/bbot.debug.log`
+If possible, produce the bug while `--debug` is enabled, and attach the relevant parts of `~/.bbot/logs/bbot.debug.log`

 **Screenshots**
 If applicable, add screenshots to help explain your problem.